ZG4RBU/Archiver/README.md

 ## Setup
 1. download code
 2. run requirements.cmd
-3. go to `chrome://settings/help` in chrome and update browser to the latest version
+3. go to `chrome://settings/help` in Chrome and update browser to the latest version
 4. modify "Settings.ini" file

 ## Settings